 It’s really important to find candidates that fit into your culture and add to your culture.

-Culture is important to most of your candidates (88%) and nearly a third are willing to take a pay cut for a job that comes with a good company culture, according to a study done by Jobvite.
+Culture is important to most of your candidates (88%) and nearly a third are willing to take a pay cut for a job that comes with a positive and aligned company culture, according to a study done by Jobvite.

 Again, don’t confuse a company culture fit with candidates that reflect the personalities and perspectives you already have on board.

 Your company culture shouldn’t be dependent on the same personalities and perspectives—it should be much deeper.
-You want an employee that will appreciate the important aspects of your company culture and bring their own spin to the table to make that culture even broader.
-To understand their ability to “play nice” and fit into your company culture, you might ask questions like:
+You want an employee who will appreciate the important aspects of your company culture and bring his or her own spin to the table, broadening your company’s collective knowledge and experience.
+To understand one’s ability to “play nice” and fit into your company culture, you might ask questions like:

 “Have you ever accidentally upset or offended someone?
 Was the situation ever resolved?”